Johnny Dutch: Athletic career

-While attending Clayton High, Dutch was a nine-time state champion in both hurdle events.
+While attending Clayton High School in Clayton, North Carolina, Dutch was a nine-time state champion in both hurdle events.
 At the 2007 Pan American Junior Athletics Championships, Dutch won gold in the 110 m hurdles (99.0 cm) and 400 m hurdles.
 He also won a silver medal in the 4x400 m relay.

 Competing for the South Carolina Gamecocks track and field team, Dutch won the 2010 NCAA Division I Outdoor Track and Field Championships in the 400 m hurdles.

 At the 2008 Olympic Trials, Dutch finished 5th in the 400 m hurdles with a time of 48.52.
 At the 2008 World Junior Championships in Athletics, he won a silver medal in the 400 m hurdles behind fellow American Jeshua Anderson.

 At the 2009 USA Outdoor Track & Field Championships, Dutch finished second to Bershawn Jackson to earn a bid at the 2009 World Championships in Athletics.
 At the 2009 World Championships, Dutch did not make it past the semifinals and finished 16th overall.

-At the 2014 USA Outdoor Track and Field Championships in Sacramento, California, Dutch won his first American Title in the 400 m hurdles with a time of 48.93.
+At the 2014 USA Outdoor Track and Field Championships in Sacramento, California, Dutch won his first American title in the 400 m hurdles with a time of 48.93.